 Palliative care is as much about obeying the wishes and ensuring the physical comfort of the person needing care as it is about offering support to their family and friends.

 Palliative care should start as soon as it’s required, and can last as little as a number of days, or for a number of years.
-Discuss your needs with an Elder Care Specialist to begin receiving care as soon as possible.
+Discuss your needs with an Elder Care Advisor to begin receiving care as soon as possible.

 Physical disabilities care